Handling Allegations of Misconduct Policy

 Depending on the nature and seriousness of the allegation, PedPer may:

-• Request a written explanation and supporting documentation from the authors
+• Request a written explanation and supporting documentation from the authors (with a response deadline of 15 business days)

 • Consult independent experts, where appropriate